spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 ### Phase 6

-1. The customer finishes the configuration and clicks a button which creates an AJAX POST request with the data to the configurator page (self). (phase 6.1)
+1. The customer finishes the configuration and clicks a button which creates an AJAX POST request with the data to the configurator page (self).
-2. In the backend, the response is prepared according to the public data API from the configurator to Spryker. (phase 6.2)
+2. In the backend, the response is prepared according to the public data API from the configurator to Spryker.
-3. In the backend, a `CheckSum` is prepared based on the response data, which is encrypted with a shared key and returns these as the AJAX response (phase 6.3)
+3. In the backend, a `CheckSum` is prepared based on the response data, which is encrypted with a shared key and returns these as the AJAX response.
-4. The data is put to a hidden form on the configurator page and submit the form that points to the gateway page. (phase 6.4)
+4. The data is put to a hidden form on the configurator page and submit the form that points to the gateway page.
 5. After the successful configuration, the customer is redirected to the configurator gateway with a configuration response.
 6. The gateway URL does not equal to the back URL; it’s a fixed, known URL.